LeastAuthority/magic-crystal/protocol.md

 Once a "purpose" is set and persistent storage arranged the user gives us the "application data".
 We do not encrypt it (it should be encrypted by the application or user first if they want that).

-Next, we collect a list of "petnames" for the Custodians.
+Next, we collect a list of "pet names" for the Custodians.
-A "petname" is a local-only, user-defined string describing that Custodian.
+A "pet name" is a local-only, user-defined string describing that Custodian.
 They have no meaning to any other user and should be considered sensitive information.
-Given the list of "petnames" we know how many Shards to produce.
+Given the list of "pet names" we know how many Shards to produce.
-We also record a "threshold" which is the number of Shards required to re-build the Application Data.
+We also record a "threshold" which is the number of Shards required to rebuild the Application Data.
 A session is completed when all Custodians have received their Shard.
 (Another way to say that is that there are no more Shards left locally).